kristianmandrup/cms-layouts/semantic/pages/docs/Blocks.md

 When a single Block is clicked for Edit, a modal should be shown to edit that Block.
 A Modal view is also displayed for previewing an Block.

+The list themselves also form a list and should also be draggable, so as to position the lists to better drag items between them.
+For this, an appropriate handle should be defined using the [SortableJS API](https://github.com/RubaXa/Sortable).

 ### Block (modal: edit/preview)

 Used for both Preview and Edit mode.
 Preview should allow Edit of each field displayed by a small edit icon.